Components of hydronic floor heating systems

 - Multiple Floors w/ Multiple Heating Zones; NHB Tankless Boiler -

-This application is little different from others above, in terms of used parts.
+This application differs slightly from others above in terms of the components used.
 All parts in the application are ‘made in U.S.A.’
-This application can supports up to 3 space heating zones.
-Each heating zone represents a floor.
+This application supports up to three space heating zones, with each zone representing a floor.
 Number of Google Nest thermostats correspond to number of heating zones.
-The Navien NHB boilers has industry-leading AFUE of 95% and turndown ratios up to 15:1.
+The Navien NHB boilers feature an industry-leading AFUE of 95% and turndown ratios up to 15:1.
 This application:

 -.
-Provides better reactions to changing heating demands.
+Provides faster response to changing heating demands.

 -.
 Use Google Nest thermostats.